scotthomas27/wavemaker-docs/pages/features.md

 To create a new snowflake from the home page, select the _Your Snowflakes_ entry and then click the snowflake icon at the top right.

-To create a new snowflake from within Wavemaker, click the Wavemaker icon at the top left of the page, then the snowflake icon from the dropdown menu and finally the snowflake icon to the top right of the  _Your Snowflakes_ heading.
+To create a new snowflake from within Wavemaker, click the _Snowflake Tool_ icon in the top bar.

 To use the Snowflake tool, type a title and a short concept or summary into the blank card.
 Once you have the summary worded to your liking, click the _stacked boxes_ icon to the right of the card.